CouncilofLorien/counciloflorien.github.io/docs/cards/C/counterfeit.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Magic.
-Spirit-magic.
-Playable on an Orc character in a spirit-magic using character's company.
+> > _Magic._ _Spirit-_Magic.__ Playable on an Orc character in a spirit-magic using character's company.
 The Orc is considered to be a Half-orc for all purposes.
 Unless he is a Ringwraith, the spirit-magic using character makes a corruption check modified by -3.
 Discard if the Orc character is in a company that does not contain a spriti-magic using character.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>